NickTheTurtle/BigNum/README.md

 # BigNum
-Javascript library to calculate big numbers with indefinite accuracy.
+Javascript library for basic operations on big numbers with indefinite accuracy.
+Allows more accuracy than Javascript's 15 digits and a larger range than ±10^307.

 ## Examples
 Define a number simply like this: